Russell Westbrook NBA Playoffs Player Props: Clippers vs. Suns

-The Los Angeles Clippers, Russell Westbrook included, will play at 10:00 PM on Tuesday versus the Phoenix Suns in the 2023 NBA Playoffs.
+Russell Westbrook and the rest of the Los Angeles Clippers take the court versus the Phoenix Suns in the NBA Playoffs on Thursday, at 10:30 PM ET.

-In this piece we'll examine Westbrook's stats and trends, helping you with your prop bets.
+Below we will break down Westbrook's stats and trends, helping you make good picks on prop bets.

 Russell Westbrook Prop Bets vs. the Suns